As often as four times a week, you can bet on finding sophomore Vivienne Bishop spending her free time on a saddle.

 Along with riding horses in her free time, Bishop also participates in regular volunteer work at her mother’s elementary school, where she does whatever she can to help out.

-Along with volunteering at her mother’s school, Bishop is currently engaging in other volunteer work as a student ambassador at the school.
-She enjoys being an ambassador because she likes the opportunities it provides, like meeting new people, both through the program, and by introducing future falcons to the school.
+Along with volunteering at her mother’s school, Bishop is currently engaging in other volunteer work as a student ambassador at La Salle.
+She enjoys being an ambassador because she likes the opportunities it provides, such as meeting new people, both through the program and by introducing future Falcons to the community.

-As for the future, Bishop hopes to pursue a career in the medical field because of her interest in helping others, with the second aspect of Bishop’s curiosity in health being the subject of biology
+As for the future, Bishop hopes to pursue a career in the medical field due to her interest in helping others, with the second subject of Bishop’s curiosity in health being biology.

 “I would like to learn more about biology and how things work and how it all functions together,” she said.